jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

-  Transactions Per Second for each real-time prediction endpoint         200 Total Transactions Per Second for all real-time prediction endpoints   10,000 Total RAM for all real-time prediction endpoints                       10 GB Number of simultaneous jobs                                            5 Longest run time for any job                                           7 days Number of classes for multiclass ML models                             100 ML model size                                                          2 GB
+  Transactions Per Second for each real-time prediction endpoint         200 Total Transactions Per Second for all real-time prediction endpoints   10,000 Total RAM for all real-time prediction endpoints                       10 GB Number of simultaneous jobs                                            25 Longest run time for any job                                           7 days Number of classes for multiclass ML models                             100 ML model size                                                          2 GB

 Note

 The size of your data files is limited to ensure that jobs finish in a timely manner.
-Jobs that have been running for more than seven days will be automatically terminated, resulting in a FAILED status.
+Jobs that have been running for more than seven days are automatically terminated, resulting in a FAILED status.

-For information about additional documented limits, see [Amazon ML Limits](http://docs.aws.amazon.com/machine-learning/latest/dg/system-limits.html){.ulink} in the [*Amazon Machine Learning Developer Guide*]{.emphasis}.
+For information about additional documented limits, see [Amazon ML Limits](http://docs.aws.amazon.com/machine-learning/latest/dg/system-limits.html) in the *Amazon Machine Learning Developer Guide*.

-AWS OpsWorks for Chef Automate Limits {#limits_opworks .title}
+AWS OpsWorks for Chef Automate Limits {#limits_opworks}
 -------------------------------------

   Resource                                     Default Limit